mofokengkatleho/mofokengkatleho/README.md

 - 👋 Hi, I’m Katleho Mofokeng
-- 👀 I’m interested in Distributed Systems, Cloud Computing, IoT and Artificial Intelligence.
+- 👀 I’m interested in Systems Integration, Cloud Computing, IoT and Artificial Intelligence.
-- 🌱 I’m currently learning Java and Spring
+- 🌱 I’m a Java and Spring Developer
 - 💞️ I’m looking to collaborate on every technology under the sun !!!
 - 📫 How to reach me : katlehomofokeng@protonmail.com